ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## timeZone

-Returns the timezone of the server.
-If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
+Returns the default timezone of the server for current session.
+This can be modified using `SET timezone = 'New/Value'` If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
 Otherwise it produces a constant value.

 **Syntax**